Information overload: Responding to information overload

 Savolainen identifies filtering and withdrawal as common responses to information.
 Filtering involves quickly working out whether a particular piece of information, such as an email, can be ignored based on certain criteria.
 Withdrawal refers to limiting the number of sources of information with which one interacts.
 They distinguish between "pull" and "push" sources of information, a "pull" source being one where one seeks out relevant information, a "push" source one where others decide what information might be interesting.
 They note that "pull" sources can avoid information overload but by only "pulling" information one risks missing important information.

-There have been many solutions proposed for how to mitigate information overload.
-Based on the definition of information overload, there are two general approaches to deal with it: